MomentaiChris26/nerdsparadise/README.md

 Allows user to enter the details of their video game to be saved into the database.

 ### Search game
-Allows the user to search for a game in their database using specific criterias.
+Allows the user to search for a game in their database using specific criteria.

 ### Edit game
 Allows the user to select a game to edit the attribute of the game, which will update in the database.